EpicSkookumScript/EpicSkookumScript.github.io/docs/_posts/2016-08-16-marketplace-update.md

 <strong>Meanwhile, on GitHub: support for Unreal Engine 4.13 Preview 2</strong>

 We now support Unreal Engine 4.13 Preview 2, so all of you bleeding edge users are covered!
-Get the 4.13 compatible SkookumScript UE4 Plugin from our <a href="https://github.com/EpicSkookumScript/SkookumScript-Plugin">GitHub repository</a> or as a good old <a href="https://skookum.chat/t/downloads-latest-plugin-and-demos/419">precompiled zip file</a> for Epic Games Launcher (<a href="https://skookum.chat/t/installing-and-updating-the-skookumscript-plugin-for-unreal-engine-4/153">installation instructions</a>).
+Get the 4.13 compatible SkookumScript UE4 Plugin from our <a href="https://github.com/EpicSkookumScript/SkookumScript-Plugin">GitHub repository</a>.